 Post Traumatic Stress Disorder (PTSD)

-Imagine someone who went through something really, really tough, like a scary event or a bad accident.
-After that, they might have nightmares, feel super scared, or have flashbacks where they feel like they’re back in that scary moment.
 That’s what happens with something called PTSD, which stands for Post-Traumatic Stress Disorder.
 But guess what?
 Some studies show that when people with PTSD use LSD with the help of experts, it can make those scary memories feel less intense.
 It’s like a soothing hug for their mind.
-It doesn’t make the bad stuff go away, but it helps them feel a bit better and less scared.
-Just like with anxiety, using LSD for PTSD is something that should only happen with trained professionals guiding the way to make sure it’s safe and helpful.

 Discovering Hope for Depression

 Let’s dive into how LSD can bring hope to people who are dealing with a big and heavy thing called major depressive disorder.
-This is when someone feels really, really sad and down for a long time, and it can be super tough to shake those feelings off.
+This is when someone feels really sad and down for a long time, and it can be tough to shake those feelings off.

 How LSD Makes a Difference